Holiday Pleasures book 1

 James coughed to hide another laugh.

-Unable to keep a smile from his face, he replied, “It would hardly be polite of me to repeat such words to you, especially since you’ve just complimented me on my manners.”
+Unable to suppress a smile, he replied, “It would hardly be polite of me to repeat such words to you, especially since you’ve just complimented me on my manners.”

 “Nonsense,” she replied at once.
 “I’ll give you another compliment if you tell me.
 I’m sure I can think of something.”